why the end times crowds’ buzz is wrong

-If you listen to the perpetual End Times crowd that’s so persistent in Western culture, every major event in the news involving unrest, natural disasters, or disease is a sign that the world as we know it is about to end and any minute now, the war between angles and demons will descend on Meggido after they’ve been sent upwards to Heaven.
-And really, at first, their claims that we’re living in an ever more violent, tumultuous world seem hard to dispute.
-I mean after all, according to foreign policy wonks, there are about forty armed conflicts of various intensity going on around the world right now and three of them are constantly making international headlines.
-Though war is formally over in Iraq, tensions are still high, the country is still unstable, and there’s still a contingent of troops there.
+If you listen to the perpetual End Times crowd that’s so persistent in Western culture, every major event in the news involving unrest, natural disasters, or disease outbreak is a sign that the world as we know it is about to end any minute now, the war between angels and demons will descend on Meggido after they’ve been sent upwards to Heaven.
+And really, at first, their claims that we’re living in an ever more violent and tumultuous world seem hard to dispute.
+I mean after all, according to foreign policy wonks, there are forty or so armed conflicts of various intensity going on around the world right now and three of them constantly making international headlines.
+Though war is formally over in Iraq, tensions are still high, the country is still really unstable, and there’s still a contingent of troops there.
 Afghanistan has been engulfed in wars for decades now and shows no sign of calming down, even as American involvement there nears its ten year anniversary.
-Libya plunged into a civil war, now with international involvement, as unrest sweeps the Middle East.
+Libya plunged into a civil war, now with international involvement, as unrest sweeps across the Middle East.
 And while all this is going on, the developing world is still ravaged by rampant poverty, ethnic strife, disease, and hunger, at the same time as a second enormous quake in two years rocked Japan and triggered a major nuclear crisis.
 Bad omens, huh?

 Well, that’s actually all relative, especially when it comes to disease and war.
-What sends us into shock may have bored our ancestors who usually lived half as long as we do in conditions we would consider unfit for a human, and grappling with lethal diseases for which we have a wide arsenal of treatments.
+What sends us into shock may have bored our ancestors who often lived just half as long as we do in conditions that we’d consider unfit for humans, and grappling with lethal diseases for which we have an arsenal of treatments.
 Today, having an infection won’t lead to death from septic shock nearly as often as it did even a few hundred years ago, and a case of tuberculosis is terribly unlikely to kill you if you have access to halfway decent medical care.
-And that’s not to mention the fact that the greatest infectious killer in human history responsible for snuffing out millions of lives over thousands of years, smallpox, has been driven to extinction, and polio seems to be slowly but oh so surely heading the same way.
-We’re living longer, healthier, and safer lives thanks to modern technology, science, and education, and we can see how well they work when we compare developed countries where a newborn is now expected to live into his or her 80s and spend nearly a decade and a half on formal learning, to nations where the same kind of educational, medical, and logistical infrastructures don’t exist.
+And that’s not to mention the fact that the greatest infectious killer in human history responsible for snuffing out millions of lives over thousands of years, smallpox, has long been driven to extinction, and polio seems to be slowly but oh so surely heading the same way.
+We’re living longer, healthier, and safer lives thanks to modern technology, science, and education, and we can see how well they work when we compare developed countries where a newborn is now expected to live into his or her 80s and spend a decade and a half on formal learning, to nations where the same educational, medical, and logistical infrastructures don’t exist.

-Just how many people as a percentage of the total global population died when a couple of empires brutally expanded their territory and demonstratively butchered thousands just to show the newly conquered populace who’s boss?
-I’m willing to bet that it was far more than when we’ve built weapons that allowed us to efficiently murder millions of people, since major wars occurred on a nearly constant basis and the conquerors were expected to rape, pillage, and exterminate much of the populace when they’d finally broken through enemy lines.
-The Mongols built entire pyramids out of human remains and marched armies of enslaved prisoners into their targets’ line of fire during an initial advance.
+Just how many people as a percentage of the total population died when a couple of big empires brutally expanded their territory and demonstratively butchered thousands just to show their newly conquered populace who’s the new boss?
+I’m willing to bet that it was far more than when we built precise weapons that allowed us to efficiently murder millions of people, since major wars occurred on a nearly constant basis and the conquerors were expected to rape, pillage, and exterminate much of the populace when they’d finally broken through enemy lines.
+The Mongols would build entire pyramids out of human remains and marched vast armies of enslaved prisoners into their targets’ line of fire during an initial advance.
 Today, brutality on this scale is an international war crime which will immediately trigger nearly all of the world’s advanced militaries to descend on your head.
 Back then, it was the modus operandi, recorded in almost apathetic footnotes.

-Still, why does it seem that we’re living in such a brutal and tumultuous world besieged by war, famine, death, and natural disasters while our ancestors lived in what many of us today would consider a world in which the unrelenting and horrific war crimes were set against entire city-sized cesspools of disease and desperately unsanitary conditions that couldn’t possibly exist outside the gates of Hell itself?
+Still, why does it seem that we’re living in such a brutal and tumultuous world besieged by war, famine, death, and natural disasters while all our ancestors lived in what many of us today would consider a world in which the unrelenting and horrific war crimes were set against entire city-sized cesspools of disease and desperately unsanitary conditions that couldn’t possibly exist outside the gates of Hell itself?
 Because we have the kind of communication tools that the ancients couldn’t even envision.
 When a massacre happened in 350 AD, all the people heard were news that someone just conquered someone else and that all those caught in the conflict were probably either dead or enslaved.
 Today, the death of a protester at the hands of an authoritarian thug is uploaded to the web and sent viral within minutes after it happened in shocking detail.

-Even fifty years ago, we would’ve heard only a few statistics and a brief mention of a tsunami.
+Even fifty years ago, we would’ve heard only a few key statistics and a brief mention of a tsunami.
 Today, we’re almost immediately presented with a live feed to the unfolding disasters and kept up to date on what’s going on across the world in real time.
-We know more about the disasters and we know about them faster, which is why it seems like there are more of them.
-It’s easier to remember a video of a tsunami surging miles inland, carrying houses on fire and pictures of one, huge, crippled nuclear power plant on the verge of meltdown than it is the brief headline that a magnitude 9.0 quake killed 10,000 people and generated a 30 foot tsunami which is left at that for about a week.
+We know more about disasters and we know about them faster, which is why it seems like there are more of them.
+It’s easier to remember a video of a tsunami surging miles inland, carrying houses on fire and pictures of a huge, crippled nuclear power plant teetering on the verge of meltdown than it is the brief headline that a magnitude 9.0 quake killed 10,000 people and generated a 30 foot tsunami, which will be left at that for about a week.
 Nature will continue to function as it usually does and there’s nothing we can do about it but to be prepared.
 And while it seems like we’re living in constant decline thanks to how much misery we can now transmit through the net, the reality is that we’re actually much wealthier, much more peaceful, far healthier, and live much longer than we did in the past.
 Far from getting worse and more chaotic, the world is actually a better place to live now in the grand scheme of things, and I don’t remember the Tribulations implying a better world before the end…